easypropertylistings/Easy-Property-Listings/readme.txt

 * New: Video hook implemented into templates.
 Before we were using the epl_property_content_after hook where we have now added a better named epl_property_video action hook.
 * New: Random sorting option added to [listing_category], [listing]
 * New: Search by linked contacts — search_linked_contact.
+* New: YouTube User Profile link.
+* New: Office Phone added to user profile.
+* New: Default and custom classes added to meta field generator used in admin edit listing screens.
 * Tweak: Rebuilt date picker JS validation code to better optimise and streamline listing entry.
 * Tweak: Rebuilt mapping JS to avoid issues with websites missing Google Maps API keys.
 * Tweak: Moved several old functions to compatibility functions for future removal.
 Functions moved are epl_the_property_address, epl_display_label_postcode, epl_display_label_bond, epl_display_label_suburb.